bwks/grifter/README.md

     management_interface: "fxp0.0"
     reserved_interfaces: 0
 ```

 ##### Custom config files (TODO)
-A default config file is stored with the grifter python package.
+A default config file is ships with the grifter python package.
 This file can be customized with your required parameters by creating a
 `config.yml` file in the following locations.
  - `/opt/grifter/`